 5. Create a list of your most relevant skills and proficiencies

-Employers use ATS to scan through stacks of resumes, and they are looking for a specific set of skills.
+Employers use ATS to screen resumes for certain skills.
 Highlighting your qualifications with a key skills section will make their jobs easier.
-This strategy helps hiring managers quickly assess your capabilities and determine whether you fit the role well.
-Below, we’ve listed some common examples, but the skills you include on your college resume will depend on the position you’re applying for.
+This strategy helps hiring managers quickly assess your abilities and whether you fit the role.
+Below are some common examples, but the skills you include on your college resume will depend on your target position.

 Key Skills and Proficiencies | |